quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 - Right click on the stable branch and select merge branch into current branch
 - select the first option to merge the upstream branch stable into the local branch stable
 - then make sure you sync your changes which basically means you take your local branch and put all the changes into your github fork

-##
-Installation Problems

-!!! warning "Installation Problems"
-    If you have any trouble or run into installation errors then what i have found is if i shutdown vscode then open it back up and then reactivate my virtual environment then pip install again it is able to make the full install

 ## Install TA-Lib
 To install ta lib you need to do the following